-Available Operations Conditions Change Affects Version/s Selected issues belong to one project, and that project has version/s This field is not hidden in any field configurations the selected issues belong to Current user has "edit issue" permission for all the selected issues Change Assign To This field is not hidden in any field configurations the selected issues belong to Current user has "assign issue" permission for all the selected issues Change Comment This field is not hidden in any field configurations the selected issues belong to Current user has "comment issue" permission for all the selected issues Change Component/s Selected issues belong to one project, and that project has component/s This field is not hidden in any field configurations the selected issues belong to Current user has "edit issue" permission for all the selected issues Change Due Date This field is not hidden in any field configurations the selected issues belong to Current user has "edit issue" permission for all the selected issues Current user has "schedule issue" permission for all the selected issues Change Fix For Version/s Selected issues belong to one project, and that project has version/s This field is not hidden in any field configurations the selected issues belong to Current user has "edit issue" permission for all the selected issues
+Available Operations Conditions Change Affects Version/s Selected issues belong to one project, and that project has version/s This field is not hidden in any field configurations the selected issues b Current user has "edit issue" permission for all the selected issues Change Assign To This field is not hidden in any field configurations the selected issues belong to Current user has "assign issue" permission for all the selected issues Change This field is not hidden in any field configurations the selected issues below Current user has "comment issue" permission for all the selected issues Change Description This field is not hidden in any field configurations the selected issues belong to Current user has "edit issue" permission for all the selected issues Change Component/s Selected issues belong to one project, and that project has component/s This field is not hidden in any field configurations the selected issues belong to Current user has "edit issue" permission for all the selected issues Change Due Date This field is not hidden in any field configurations the selected issues belong to Current user has "edit issue" permission for all the selected issues Current user has "schedule issue" permission for all the selected issues

-Change Issue Type Current user has "edit issue" permission for all the selected issues Change Priority This field is not hidden in any field configurations the selected issues belong to Current user has "edit issue" permission for all the selected issues Change Reporter This field is not hidden in any field configurations the selected issues belong to Current user has "edit issue" permission for all the selected issues Current user has "modify reporter" permission for all the selected issues Change Security Level This field is not hidden in any field configurations the selected issues belong to All the selected projects are assigned the same issue level security scheme Current user has "edit issue" permission for all the selected issues Current user has "set issue security" permission for all the selected issues Change Custom Fields The "Change Custom Fields" operation is available only if: a global custom field exists OR an issue type custom field exists and the issues are all of this specific issue type OR a project custom field exists and the issues are all of the same project Edit a Closed Issue Your workflow must allow editing of closed issues Change Sprint You need to specify the sprint ID.
+Change Fix For Version/s Selected issues belong to one project, and that project has version/s This field is not hidden in any field configurations the selected issues belong to Current user has "edit issue" permission for all the selected issues Change Issue Type Current user has "edit issue" permission for all the selected issues Change Priority This field is not hidden in any field configurations the selected issues belong to Current user has "edit issue" permission for all the selected issues Change Reporter This field is not hidden in any field configurations the selected issues belong to Current user has "edit issue" permission for all the selected issues Current user has "modify reporter" permission for all the selected issues Change Security Level This field is not hidden in any field configurations the selected issues belong to All the selected projects are assigned the same issue level security scheme Current user has "edit issue" permission for all the selected issues Current user has "set issue security" permission for all the selected issues Change Custom Fields The "Change Custom Fields" operation is available only if: a global custom field exists OR an issue type custom field exists and the issues are all of this specific issue type OR a project custom field exists and the issues are all of the same project Edit a Closed Issue Your workflow must allow editing of closed issues Change Sprint You need to specify the sprint ID.
 This operation only affects active and future sprints, i.e. closed/completed sprints are not included when bulk editing the Sprint field.